jyo925/Spring-Project-PMService/README.md

 **Server**
 <br/>
-Following items are core backend technologies used in this project:
+Following items are core backend technologies used in this project:<br/>
 Spring
 Java
 Maven